exercism/raku/exercises/concept/lasagna/.docs/hints.md

 ## 1. Define the expected oven time in minutes

-- You need to assign the correct value to the TODO.
+- You need to assign the correct value to the `EXPECTED-MINUTES-IN-OVEN` constant.

 ## 2. Calculate the remaining oven time in minutes